CorbanR/sanctum/README.md

 Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/)
 After checking out the repo, run `docker-compose build`.
 To run tests run `docker-compose run --rm sanctum bundle exec rspec`.

-To release a new version, update the version number in `version.rb`, and then run `docker-compose run --rm sanctum bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, `cp docker-compose.override.yml_sample docker-compose.override.yml` and add gem credentials.
+Update the version number in `version.rb`. then run `docker-compose run --rm sanctum bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing